agl-alexglopez/str_view/README.md

    However saving the delimiter in a constant may be more convenient. */
 #define SV(str) ((str_view){(str), SVLEN((str))})

-/* Constructs and returns a string view from a NULL TERMINATED string. */ str_view sv(const char *);
+/* Constructs and returns a string view from a NULL TERMINATED string.
+   It is undefined to construct a str_view from a non terminated string. */ str_view sv(const char *);

-/* Constructs and returns a string view from a sequence of valid n bytes or string length, whichever comes first. */ str_view sv_n(const char *, size_t n);
+/* Constructs and returns a string view from a sequence of valid n bytes or string length, whichever comes first.
+The resulting str_view may or may not be null terminated at the index of its size. */ str_view sv_n(const char *, size_t n);

 /* Constructs and returns a string view from a NULL TERMINATED string